lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 To avoid having to change the FMI specification, Modelon proposes an alternative approach which is discussed in the next sections.

 Proposal of Modelon
 ~~~~~~~~~~~~~~~~~~~

+Modelon proposes to allow setting ``fmi2SetReal()`` on continuous states (as
+we do above), adding ``Time`` as a state (which we believe is not needed)
+and adding event indicators and first derivative of event indicators as output variables.

+Below we summarize and comment on these three changes.

 **Use the fmi2SetReal() to set continuous states**:

-In this approach, we use ``fmi2SetReal()`` to set individual state variable.
+It shall be allowed to call ``fmi2SetReal()`` for individual state variables.
 This approach requires a modification of the FMI standard,
-is equivalent to ``fmi2SetSpecificContinuousStates()``, and should be
-preferably used since it does not require to add a new function to the specification.
+and is identical with our proposed change above.

 **Add Time as a state variable**:

 JModelica provides directional derivatives.
+If ``Time`` (used with capital ``T`` as ```time`` is a reserved Modelica keyword)
-If ``Time`` is added as a state variable, then the directional
+is added as a state variable, then the directional
 derivatives will allow to get second derivative of states
 with respect to time.

 This approach has following drawbacks:

   * It can not be used to get higher order derivatives (e.g. 3rd derivative) with a single FMU call.
-  * For QSS solvers, ``Time`` will need to be a hidden state
+  * QSS solvers need to know that they need not integrate the state called ``Time``.
-    so they do not mistakenly integrate it.
+    This probably needs a new attribute in the ``modelDescription.xml`` file.

 .. note::

   The FMI specification says on page 26 that If a variable with
   ``causality= ′′independent′′`` is explicitely defined under
   ScalarVariables, a directional derivative with
   respect to this variable can be computed.
-  Hence if ``Time`` is an independent variable, which is specified
+  Hence if ``Time`` has ``causality= ′′independent′′``,
-  in the XML, then the directional derivative of the derivative function
+  then the directional derivative of the derivative function
   with respect to time (second derivative of the state) can be computed.
+  Therefore, LBNL sees no reason to add ``Time`` as a state variable.

 **Add event indicators and first derivative of event indicators as output variables**:

-To achieve the proposed solution we see two implementation options

-*Option 1*

-The Modelica modeler has to a) explicitely model the event indicator function
-with its derivative in the Modelica model, b) add two output variables,
-one for the event indicator and one for its derivative,
+To get access to the event indicator functions and their derivatives,
-and c) annotate the variables so the master knows how they should be used.
-This is illustrated in the example below.

-Given a model such as
+the JModelica
+compiler would need to introduce additional variables and
+make them available in the ``modelDescription.xml`` file.

+For example, consider

 .. code-block:: modelica

    model Test
      Real x;
    equation
      if (x > 2) then
        der(x) = 1;
      else